March 17, 2022

 What is the importance of carbon accounting?

-Scope 2 emissions are indirect emissions from purchased sources that the reporting company has made, that come from the generation of purchased electric, heating, cooling, gas, steam, and electric vehicles.
-Some common examples of industries with high scope 2 emissions include aluminium production and refining, cement production, and data centres.
+Scope 2 emissions - Indirect emissions from purchased sources that the reporting company has made, that come from the generation of purchased electric, heating, cooling, gas, steam, and electric vehicles.
+Some common examples of industries with high scope 2 emissions include aluminum production and refining, cement production, and data centres.

 Please refer to our Scope 1, 2, and 3 Emissions article for a comprehensive understanding of direct and indirect emissions, upstream and downstream activities, and the 15 categories of scope 3.